Defining the Evaluation Scope and Risk Tier

 Reviewing Security, Privacy, and Regulatory Compliance

 When evaluating AI vendors, it's important to assess their adherence to security, privacy, and regulatory compliance standards.
-Potential partners should be able to provide documentation such as SOC 2 Type II reports or ISO/IEC 27001 certifications, as these indicate their commitment to industry best practices in AI governance and data protection.
+Potential partners should be able to provide documentation such as SOC 2 Type II reports or ISO/IEC 27001 certifications.

-Furthermore, it's advisable to review contractual agreements with a focus on data usage rights to ensure there are clear stipulations regarding regulatory compliance, confidentiality, and the ethical handling of both training data and outputs.
-This thorough examination can help establish confidence in the vendor's commitment to safeguarding data privacy and compliance with legal standards.
+Review contractual agreements with a focus on data usage rights to ensure there are clear stipulations regarding regulatory compliance, confidentiality, and the ethical handling of both training data and outputs.

 Embedding Contractual Protections and Go/No-Go Decisions